Continued radio observations of GW170817 3.5 years post-merger: Discussion

 \section{Discussion}

-As evident from Figure \ref{fig:panchrom_lc}, our late-time radio observations of GW170817 do not provide evidence for radio emission in excess to what is expected from the very late time tail of a structured jet afterglow model (black solid line).
-The X-ray observations, on the other hand, suggest a more pronounced statistical fluctuation or the possible emergence of a new component at higher frequencies (bottom panel in Figure 1).
+As is evident from Figure \ref{fig:panchrom_lc}, our late-time radio observations of GW170817 do not provide evidence for radio emission in excess to what is expected from the very late time tail of a structured jet afterglow model (black solid line).
+The X-ray observations, on the other hand, suggest a more pronounced statistical fluctuation or the possible emergence of a new component at higher frequencies (bottom panel in Figure \ref{fig:panchrom_lc}).

-The radio-to-X-ray spectral index as derived from the measured ratio of the late-time radio-to-X-ray flux densities (see Table 2) is $-0.523\pm0.026$, within $\approx 1.8\sigma$ of the value adopted in Figure \ref{fig:panchrom_lc} ($-0.569\pm0.002$) derived by \cite{2020arXiv200602382M}.
-Thus, while current measurements still carry too large uncertainties for claiming any clear evidence for a change in spectral behavior at late times, the lack of a radio detection together with the tentative X-ray excess would suggest a flattening of the radio-to-X-ray spectrum at late times.
+The radio-to-X-ray spectral index as derived from the measured ratio of the late-time radio-to-X-ray flux densities (see Table \ref{tab:obs}) is $\Gamma_{\rm radio-X}+1=-0.535\pm0.024$, within $\approx 2.1\sigma$ of the value adopted in Figure \ref{fig:panchrom_lc} ($-0.584\pm0.002$) derived by \cite{2020arXiv200602382M}.
+The current measurements still carry too large uncertainties for claiming any clear evidence for a change in spectral behavior at late times.
+It may be possible however that the non-detection of a radio rebrightening associated with a kilonova afterglow, together with the tentative X-ray excess, suggest a flattening of the radio-to-X-ray spectrum at late times.

 In general terms, it is not difficult to envision a scenario in which the electron index ($p$) for the ejecta responsible for the late-time X-ray excess differs from the one used to model the structured jet afterglow at earlier times \citep[$p=2.07-2.14$;][]{2020arXiv200602382M}.
 The predictions of Fermi particle acceleration imply that the power-law index $p$ expected at non-relativistic shock speeds is close to $p\approx 2$, while at ultra-relativistic velocities one can have $p\approx 2.2$ \citep[e.g.][and references therein]{2015SSRv..191..519S}.
 Thus, a flattening of the radio-to-X-ray spectral index in GW170817, if confirmed by further follow-up, could support the idea that a non-relativistic ejecta component is starting to dominate the emission.